 It was a long journey and only when I had enough pieces of the puzzle they started to make sense and I saw the big picture.
 That would not have been possible if it hadn’t been for a few remarkable researchers, scientists and dog trainers who have devoted their lives to dogs, wolves and their behaviour.
 Fortunately, they are willing to share their knowledge and skills with others!

-Only when I was able to build my own bridge between research/science and dog training it was possible for me to find the central thread and clearly see the logic and connections.
+It was only when I was able to build my own bridge between behavioural research/science, the behaviour of dog owners and their dogs and dog training it was possible for me to find the central thread and clearly see the logic and connections.

 Dogs with problematic behaviour were usually not born with problematic behaviour, but are a result of their environment.
 They were in the hands of people who do not know how to recognise and neutralize problematic behaviour at an early stage.
 The professional dog trainers do – and adapt the training accordingly, which is sometimes difficult to understand for opinion leaders, dog trainers and dog owners who don’t.